canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

   on the machine.

-`update-notifier` always was responsible to add information about potential updates to MOTD to raise user awareness, with the existence of pro they are just more differentiated.
+`update-notifier` always was responsible to add information about potential updates to MOTD to raise user awareness.
+With the advent of Ubuntu Pro they are just more differentiated.

-Note that if you run `apt_check.py` directly it might give you rather unreadable output as it is meant for program use, you can add `--human-readable` to get the same info you see in MOTD.
+Note that if you run `apt_check.py` directly it might give you rather unreadable output as it is meant for program use.
+You can add `--human-readable` to see the information as it would be presented in MOTD.

 ### Machine is unattached

-On a machine that runs a Ubuntu release for which the `esm-apps` service is available, but not yet attached to Ubuntu Pro in any way there will only be a hint that there could be more available through ESM.
+On a machine that runs an Ubuntu release for which the `esm-apps` service is available, but not yet attached to an Ubuntu Pro subscription, there will be a message notifying the user that there may be more security updates available through ESM.

 ```
 Expanded Security Maintenance for Applications is not enabled.